-2. How can you manage Type 1 diabetes?
+2. How can you manage Type 2 diabetes?

-- A. By taking insulin - B. By having a healthy diet and exercising regularly - C. By having regular check-ups for your heart, kidneys, eyes and feet - D. All of the above
+- A. By taking diabetes medication such as tablets or insulin - B. By having a healthy diet and exercising regularly - C. By having regular check-ups for your heart, kidneys, eyes and feet - D. All of the above